ScienceIsNeato/my_very_own_jarvis/README.md

    direnv allow
    ```

+### Environment Variables

-The `.envrc` file contains all required environment variables, categorized by service with explanatory comments.
+The `.envrc` file contains all required environment variables, including:

+#### Required Variables
+- `OPENAI_API_KEY`: Your OpenAI API key for GPT and DALL-E
+- `GOOGLE_APPLICATION_CREDENTIALS`: Path to Google Cloud credentials
+- `GCP_BUCKET_NAME`: Google Cloud Storage bucket name
+- `GCP_PROJECT_NAME`: Google Cloud project name
+- `SUNO_API_KEY`: API key for MusicGen/AudioGen

+#### Optional Variables
+- `GANGLIA_TEMP_DIR`: Override the default temporary directory location
+  - If not set, uses system temp directory (`/tmp` on Unix, `%TEMP%` on Windows)
+  - GANGLIA will create a subdirectory named 'GANGLIA' within this location
+- `PLAYBACK_MEDIA_IN_TESTS`: Enable/disable media playback during tests

 When you enter the project directory, these variables will be automatically loaded, and when you leave, they'll be unloaded.

 ## Google Cloud Credentials